Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Maine DBA / Assumed Name Registration In 4 Easy Steps

 If you’re planning to start a business in Maine using a specific name, you may need to register for a business name.
-Business name registration is commonly referred to as a Maine DBA, “Doing Business As,” Trade Name, or Fictitious Business Name but is officially called an Assumed Business Name.
+Business name registration is commonly called a Maine DBA, “Doing Business As,” Trade Name, or Fictitious Business Name but is officially called an Assumed Business Name.

 To see if you need to register for a Maine Assumed Name and steps on how to register, check out our guide.